kigster/attr_memoized/README.md

 # AttrMemoized

 This is a simple, and yet rather useful **memoization** library, with a specific goal of being **thread-safe** during lazy-loading of attributes.
-Class method `attr_memoized` automatically generates an atttribute reader and writer methods that performed delayed initialization in a thread-safe way.
+Class method `attr_memoized` automatically generates an attribute reader and writer methods that performed delayed initialization in a thread-safe way.

 The library expects that you treat the attributes, once you fetch them, **as read-only constants**.
-You can _re-assign_ an attribute after it's aleady been initialized, and such assignment will also be performed within a thread-safe lock.
+You can _re-assign_ an attribute after it's already been initialized, and such assignment will also be performed within a thread-safe lock.
 You can disable attribute writer generation by passing `writer: false` option to `attr_memoized` method.

 The gems solves the race condition problem in lazy-initialization by creating thread-safe wrappers around (possibly) thread-unsafe operations.